teaholic/refactoring-book-examples-in-python/src/chapter01/README.md

 > Frankly, it is not worth the effort to do all the refactoring that I’m going to show you on the small program I will be using.
 But **if the code I’m showing you is part of a larger system, then the refactoring becomes important**.
 Just look at my example and imagine it in the context of a much larger system.

+> Image a company of theatrical players who go out to various events performing plays.
+Typically, a customer will request a few plays and the company charges them based on the size of the audience and the kind of play they perform.
+There are currently two kinds of plays that the company performs: tragedies and comedies.
+As well as providing a bill for the performance, the company gives its customers “volume credits” which they can use for discounts on future performances—think of it as a customer loyalty mechanism.

 ## How could this functionality change?

 > First, they want a **statement printed in HTML**.
 Consider what impact this change would have.
 I’m faced with adding conditional statements around every statement that adds a string to the result.
 That will add a host of complexity to the function.
 Faced with that, most people prefer to copy the method and change it to emit HTML.
 Making a copy may not seem too onerous a task, but it sets up all sorts of problems for the future.
 Any changes to the charging logic would force me to update both methods—and to ensure they are updated consistently.